prophets-of-tron/into-the-woods/DESIGN.md

   - *An action is anything that would give someone notable experience with nature IRL.*
 - Properties:
   - Every action has an experience value, which is rewarded to the player every time it is completed.
-- There is a main action key and a secondary action key
+- There is a primary action key and a secondary action key
-- List (experience values TBD):
-  - Eat
-  - Sleep
-  - Warp
-  - Assemble
-    - Craft multiple objects into one object (by binding them together)
-  - Split
-    - Take apart one object and get multiple objects
-  - Cut down tree
-    - After nth hit:
-      - Clears tree tiles
-      - Drops log and stick objects
-  - Build wood
-  - Plant
-  - Harvest (crops)
-  - Panning (for minerals in river)
-  - Chop up (log)
-  - Burn (log, stick)
 <!-- Including whatever switches and buttons are used, interacting with objects, and what means of communication are used -->

 #### Combat